TheTrustedComputer/Four-The-Win/README.md

 # Four the Win!
-Four the Win! is a versatile Connect Four C program capable of solving different variants, including Hasbro ones.
+Four the Win! is a versatile Connect Four C program capable of solving different variants.

 ## Background
 The original Connect Four game was independently solved in 1988 by James Allen then Victor Allis.
 The player who starts is guaranteed to win in less than twenty-one moves.
 The winning strategy is adequately documented and can help improve any player's skill in the game.